 The United States maintains several different 'buy American' type laws, which apply in different contexts and are normally limited in application to procurements by governmental entities, but which include subcontracts of prime contractors on such projects.
 If a country imposed local content requirements as a condition of investment, that could conflict with obligations under World Trade Organization (WTO) agreements and free trade agreements.
-In January 2019, an Executive Order was issued mandating federal departments and agencies to encourage 'buy American' practices for private recipients of federal financial support.
+In 2019, an Executive Order was issued mandating federal departments and agencies to encourage 'buy American' practices for private recipients of federal financial support.

 State and local laws encourage local hiring.
-As to preference for local personnel procurement, see question 36.